Scraping & Big Data

 Data collection on Social Networks, Twitter, Blogs ...

-Public Opinion Quarterly (POQ), the quarterly magazine of AAPOR, dedicated a monographic issue on the past, present and future of investigations.
+Public Opinion Quarterly (POQ), the quarterly magazine of AAPOR, dedicated a monographic issue on the past, present and future of research.
 Cooper has called this type of data “organic data”.
-Hardly anyone uses this denomination so we will call them Big Data for clarity.
+This denomination hardly anyone uses it so we will call them Big Data for clarity.

 Big Data does not replace statistical research, opinion polls or market research for one simple reason: they often collect little information.
-The most commonly shared information is like this: I like a certain brand, gender, age, location, time of post.
-The advantage is that big data can include tens of thousands of cases (eg Facebook likes), while a survey typically does not exceed 2.000 respondents.
-On the other hand, a questionnaire is normally composed of dozens of questions on which it is possible to analyze any relationships (eg which product I consume, for what reasons, etc.)
+The most commonly shared information is like this: likes of a certain brand, gender, age, location, time of post.
+The advantage is that big data can include tens of thousands of cases (e.g. Facebook likes), while a survey typically does not exceed 2.000 respondents.
+On the other hand, a questionnaire is normally composed of dozens of questions on which it is possible to analyze any relationships (e.g. which product do you consume, for what reasons, etc.)

 Another aspect to consider is the two Big Data biases: